world-federation-of-advertisers/experimental/dp_consistency/README.md

 and the union set for that metric and period, for all unions that include that EDP for tha metric and period.

 If there's a predefined hierarchy among metrics (where some metrics are inherently greater than or equal to others), it enforces this relationship for each period and EDP, including the measured unions.
-For example: $MRC \lte AMI$.

-It asserts the cumulative reach measurements in one period are less than or equal to those in the subsequent period.
+It assumes measurements in one period are less than or equal to those in the subsequent period.
 It adds subset relationships to reflect this for each metric and EDP, including the union set.

 ## Implementation

-The methodology is implemented using Python and the [qpsolvers](https://github.com/qpsolvers/qpsolvers) library to solve the QP problem.
-QP solvers offers a common interface over many QP implementations which can make it easy to adjust underlying the solver engine over time.
+The methodology is implemented using Python and the `qpsolvers` library to solve the QP problem.

-The `SetMeasurementsSpec` class in the [noised_measurements](src/noiseninja/noised_measurements.py) package is used to efficiently store and manage the relationships between sets and their measurements, facilitating the automatic generation of constraints for the optimization.
+The `SetMeasurementsSpec` class is used to efficiently store and manage the relationships between sets and their measurements, facilitating the automatic generation of constraints for the optimization.

 ## Experimental Results